-10. Penalties and fines have increased
+15. Penalties and fines

-Fines for failing to pay properly, keeping accurate records and/ or any other legal employment requirement outlined in this information sheet have increased.
+Fines apply for failing to pay properly, keeping accurate records and/ or any other legal employment requirement outlined.

 It is very important that we all do the right thing and employ people by following the legal requirements.
 There is now no excuse for non-compliance in the eyes of the law.